To drive real change in PX, employee engagement, and safety, you need to understand the human behind your data.

 Feedback is the backbone of the patient experience answering the question “How did we do?” or “How did you like the care we just delivered to you?”
 It is a response to events that have already happened.
 It lets us know what we did right and where we failed to meet your expectations.

 Input on the other hand, answers the question “What would you like?” or “What would you have liked?”
 By inviting individuals to share their advice with us—based on their lived experience, desires, needs, and fears—we bring the voice of the individual consumer and patient into our healthcare organization.
-Through that voice we discover what we could do better to create an inviting, welcoming environment that helps patients understand the next steps in their care.
+Through that voice we discover what we could do better to create an inviting, welcoming environment that helps patients understand the next steps in their patient care journey.
 When we engage patients in the design experience, we stop designing for them and, instead, design with them to ensure that our work meets their needs.

 Structured surveys provide tremendous value to organizations—for example, they allow us to do key driver analysis and root cause analysis, both of which provide actionable insights.